 Time to read: 3.5 minutes.
 Tired of getting so few sales leads from your LinkedIn profile?
 I dare you to fire-up your browser.
 Compare your profile against the below checklist.
 Check-off each step as you implement these three, proven steps to make your profile spark response from buyers.
 I’ll give you 4 of my best LinkedIn profile examples.
 The trick is to structure LinkedIn profile for sales—use “trigger” words that convince potential buyers to take action. (become a lead)

 Time to read: 3 minutes.
 Frustrated with LinkedIn InMail prospecting?
 Emails going un-responded to?
 I recently discovered how to write an effective InMail.
 You know, messages that get response.
 I’ll share how to provoke potential buyers to reply—by writing in a specific way.
 This gives you a response and the chance to qualify them.
-Here’s the technique and a few templates to get more response.Continue reading
+Here’s the style technique and a few templates to get more response.Continue reading

 Time to read: 3 minutes.
 There’s no shortage of LinkedIn tips for sales professionals.
 But most do more harm than good.
 These are the tips-and-tricks giving a week’s worth of satisfaction—followed by that sinking feeling.
 “Ugh… why did I invest any time in that?”
 Today is your day.
 Let’s expose these time-wasters and discover what to do instead.Continue reading